 While the findings don't contain all the answers they support a main idea, which is that a change in environmental microbes can relatively easily affect a well-established microbiome in children, helping their immune systems.

 The hypothesis of biodiversity

-The idea that an environment rich in living things has an impact on our immune system is known as the "biodiversity hypothesis".
+The idea that an environment rich in living things impacts our immune system is known as the "biodiversity hypothesis".
 Based on this hypothesis, the recent increase in immune diseases may be partly due to the loss of biodiversity in urban areas.

-"The results of this study support the biodiversity hypothesis and the concept that low biodiversity in the modern environment can lead to an uneducated immune system and more prone to immune-mediated disease," the authors write.
+"The results of this study support the biodiversity hypothesis and the concept that low biodiversity in the modern environment can lead to an uneducated immune system that is more prone to immune-mediated disease," the authors write.

 Carpet in the forest and the immune system of children: the study

 The Finnish research compared environmental microbes found in the courtyards of 10 different urban daycare centers that care for a total of 75 children between the ages of 3 and 5.

 Some of these nurseries contained standard urban courtyards with concrete and gravel, others took the children out for daily time in nature, and four had their own backyards set up with grass carpets and forest undergrowth.

 Over the previous 28 days, the children of these last four kindergartens have had time to play in their new playground five times a week.

 When the researchers tested their skin and gut microbiota before and after the experiment, they found better results than the first group of children who played in nurseries with less vegetation for the same amount of time.